- S-GW 311

 Shivam Agarwal's research interests primarily include two domains of computer science: visualization and artificial intelligence.
 He is motivated to build and discover research solutions that have applications in diverse areas.

 Sets and graphs are two general concepts that have vast and diverse applications.
-However, analyzing sets and graphs that change over time is challenging.
-Taking on the challenge, one of Shivam Agarwal's research interests includes finding ways to visualize dynamic sets and graphs.
+Taking on the challenge of temporal analysis, one of Shivam Agarwal's research interests includes finding ways to visualize dynamic sets and graphs.

-In addition to visualizing sets and graphs, Shivam Agarwal is interested in analyzing how computer players (trained by artificial intelligence) play games.
+Additionally, Shivam is interested in analyzing how computer players (trained by artificial intelligence) play games.
 For instance, to discover the strategies the computer players have learned over the training process and how they can be used to help game designers via playtesting, among others.

-Shivam Agarwal is also interested in pedagogy, where he builds research solutions to enhance the learning of students.
-These projects include building visualizations to show student engagement and finding simplistic visual alternatives to complex concepts in artificial intelligence.
+Shivam is also interested in pedagogy, where he builds research solutions to enhance the learning of students.
+These projects include building visualizations to show student engagement, collaboration in small teams (project groups), and finding simplistic visual alternatives to complex concepts in artificial intelligence.

 Other interests include text analysis, data comics, etc. For a full list of offered project/thesis topics, check out this page.